AI-Sensus/label-studio/CONTRIBUTING.md

 We value input from each member of the community, and we ask that you follow our [code of conduct](https://github.com/heartexlabs/label-studio/blob/master/CODE_OF_CONDUCT.md).
 We are a small team, but we try to respond to issues and pull requests within 2 business days.

 ### Before you start
-For changes that you contribute to any of the Label Studio repositories, please do the following:
+For changes that you contribute to any of the M-MOVE-IT repositories, please do the following:
 - Create issues for any major changes and enhancements that you want to make.
 - Keep pull requests specific to one issue.
 Shorter pull requests are preferred and are easier to review.

 ### Committing code
 Make sure that you contribute your changes to the correct repository.
-Label Studio is built in a few separate repositories including this one:
+M-MOVE-IT is built in a few separate repositories including this one:
 - Changes to the data manager belong in the [data manager repository](https://github.com/heartexlabs/dm2).
 - Changes to the labeling or editing workflow belong in the [label-studio-frontend repository](https://github.com/heartexlabs/label-studio-frontend).
-- Changes to the export formats available in Label Studio belong in the [label studio converter repository](https://github.com/heartexlabs/label-studio-converter).
+- Changes to the export formats available in M-MOVE-IT belong in the [label studio converter repository](https://github.com/heartexlabs/label-studio-converter).
 - Changes to the machine learning backend functionality belong in the [label-studio-ml-backend repository](https://github.com/heartexlabs/label-studio-ml-backend).

 ### Code standards